tgsachse/cadena/docs/README.md

 # cadena
 This small library provides the `Cadena` class, implemented using a doubly-linked list of characters.
-Cadenas support many operations:
+I wrote this library to learn more about objects in C++ and to learn the KMP algorithm.
+Cadenas support a handful of operations:
 - prepend
 - append
 - insert
-- delete†
-- replace†
 - search

-*†coming soon!*

 # usage
 To download this program, clone this repository using `git` like so: